scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Rules based filters

 - QoS:
-  - IP type of service header inspected and
+  - IP type of service field in header inspected and prioritizes traffic based on that